M4tiasToreta/ProjectMLclassification/README.md

 ### About the competition and datasets

 The competition gave us two main datasets and a txt document explaining the columns.
-The first dataset had 20.000 students, for each one 100 questions which were answered.
+The first dataset had 20.000 students, for each one, 100 questions which were answered.
 A column (of the dataset) indicates whether they got it right or wrong, called "acertou"(means got it right in portuguese).
-Summing up 2.000.000 rows, that's the dataset our model is supposed to learn from.
-The second dataset is called Submit, it's the dataset the model is supposed to predict.
-This second dataset has 20.000 rows, one for each student with a question.
+Summing up 2.000.000 rows, that's this dataset our model is supposed to learn from.
+The second dataset is called Submit, it's the dataset with 20.000 rows which the model is supposed to predict.

 If you want to checkout the data used in this project, all the datasets and txt file with columns descriptions have been listed in the drive below: https://drive.google.com/drive/folders/1VtFkocuaNB8oo3bqF0VCx6ctnJwXitx_

 ### Libraries used throughout this document

-The following libraries(along with many others used while the creative process of the competition) can also be seen in the main.py or tests.py python archives in this repository.
+The following libraries(along with many others used while the creative process of this competition) can also be seen in the main.py or tests.py python archives in this repository.

 ```